Azertick/Capture-Card-Html/README.md

 on the left press "privacy and security" then press site settings in the middle colum scroll down to the "permissions" header then press either microphone or camera at the very top there schould be a drop down menu select what device you want to use from there

+If you want to use the software offline download index.html and open it with chrome